TrevorDeTutor/100daysofgo/unit-2/README.md

 wrapping is what you want.
 3. You looked at 10 more of the 15 numeric types in Go (int, int8, int16,
 int32, int64, uint, uint8, uint16, uint32, uint64).

+#### Lesson 8: Big numbers

+The big package provides three types:
+1. big.Int is for big integers, when 18 quintillion isn’t enough.

+2. big.Float is for arbitrary-precision floating-point numbers.

+3. big.Rat is for fractions like ⅓.

+- The NewInt function takes an int64 and returns a big.Int:

+#### Summary
+- When the native types can’t go the distance, the big package has you covered.
+- Big things are possible with constants that are untyped, and all numeric literals are untyped constants too.
+- Untyped constants must be converted to typed variables when passed to functions.